razielsiegman/biu-cs-2021/README.md

 - I | Perturbation Simulator
     - allows the user to view the effect of perturbating ("knocking out" or "overexpressing") every other node--or pairs of nodes--on a selected target node at a selected time step
 - II | Minimal-Unsatisfiable-Core (MUC) Identifier
     - The MUC Indentifier algorithm produces minimal sets of contradictory experiments.
-Within each of these sets, it also has the capability to produce minimal sets of contradictory constraints.
+Within each of these sets, it also has the capability to produce minimal sets of contradictory constraints, or alternitavely, to produce minimal sets of constraints inrrespective of experiments.
 ### 3 | Inter-tool Conversions
 ----------
 - [BioTapestry](http://www.biotapestry.org/) (.btp) Conversions